flatironinstitute/finufft/README.md

 Currently in Mac OSX, `make lib` fails to make the shared object library (.so).

-The timing of FFTW calls is complicated, depending on the whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
+The timing of FFTW calls is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
 Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html